IBM/cp4d-connector-sdk/guide.md

 `./gradlew generateFlightApp -PstandaloneFlightSvc=true`

 In response to the prompts, provide a project name for the Flight server and choose which connectors to include in your Flight server.
 Since you have not yet provided an implementation for your connector, consider adding the sample bundle connector to your Flight server in addition to your custom connector.
-The bundle automatically includes the sample Derby, generic JDBC, and GitHub connectors.
+The bundle automatically includes the sample Derby, generic JDBC, GitHub, and local file system connectors.

 Verify that the Flight server builds successfully: